 To learn how our privacy attorneys can help you, or to discuss a possible privacy or data breach claim, please contact Jonathan Levine at firstname.lastname@example.org or call 415-805-8533 for a free consultation.

 Pritzker Levine represents a proposed class of children under the age of 13 and their parents or guardians in litigation against YouTube, its parent company Google, and owners of certain YouTube channels.
 The case alleges that defendants collect the personal information of minors who view YouTube content geared at children, and profit off this personal information through advertising sales, in violation of law and children’s right to privacy.
-The litigation is ongoing.
+The litigation is currently on appeal to the Ninth Circuit Court of Appeals.

 Pritzker Levine (as Co-Lead Class Counsel) represented a certified class of more than 800,000 consumers in a nationwide multi-district class action against Lenovo and Superfish for damages arising from the surreptitious installation of a Superfish spyware program by Lenovo on certain notebook computer models sold in the United States.
 The Superfish program “VisualDiscovery” allowed Superfish to monitor and alter computer users’ internet search results, while at the same time making those computers vulnerable to security breaches and data theft.
 The litigation resulted in an $8.3 million settlement to compensate purchasers of the affected Lenovo computers.